dxmari/jquery-radix-tree/README.md

 // Get only checked parent nodes that are currently closed const closedChecked = $('.radix-tree').radixTree('getClosedChecked');

+// Get all nodes that are visible in the UI (regardless of open/closed state) const visibleNodes = $('.radix-tree').radixTree('getVisibleNodes');

+// Get all checked nodes that are visible in the UI const visibleCheckedNodes = $('.radix-tree').radixTree('getVisibleCheckedNodes');

 // Set a node as checked/unchecked
 $('.radix-tree').radixTree('setChecked', nodeId, true);   // Check
 $('.radix-tree').radixTree('setChecked', nodeId, false);  // Uncheck